Microsoft Sentinel Integration User Guide

 • Azure app registration with an application role of Microsoft Sentinel Contributor role

-Before you can use the Microsoft Sentinel App in ThreatConnect, you must connect ThreatConnect to Microsoft Sentinel.
+To use the Microsoft Sentinel App in ThreatConnect, you must first follow these steps to connect ThreatConnect to Microsoft Sentinel:

-1. Complete all steps in the following guide: Connect your threat intelligence platform to Microsoft Sentinel with the upload indicators API.
+1. Complete all steps in the following guide: Connect your threat intelligence platform to Microsoft Sentinel with the upload API (Preview).

 Note

-When registering an app in Azure AD, an account type of Single Tenant should be selected and the optional Redirect URI field should be left empty in most cases.
+When registering an app in Azure AD, you should select an account type of Single Tenant.
+The optional Redirect URI field should be left empty in most cases.

-2. Obtain the values for the following items, as they are required when configuring the Microsoft Sentinel App in ThreatConnect:
+2. Obtain the values for the following required items for configuring the Microsoft Sentinel App in ThreatConnect:

 1. Client ID: The client ID of the app you registered in Step 1.
-To obtain this value, navigate to the Overview page for the app in Azure AD.
+This value is available on the Overview page for the app in Azure AD.

 2. Client Secret: The value of the client secret created in Step 1.
-Note that the client secret’s value is displayed in the Value column of the Client secrets tab of the Clients & secrets page in Azure.
+This value is provided in the Value column on the Client secrets tab of the Clients & secrets page in Azure.

 3. Tenant ID: The ID of the Azure AD tenant.
-To obtain this value, navigate to the Properties page in Azure AD.
+This value is available on the Properties page in Azure AD.

 4. Workspace ID: The ID of the workspace to which Microsoft Sentinel is added.
 To obtain this value, navigate to Microsoft Sentinel, click Settings in the side navigation bar, and select the Workspace settings tab.

-Follow these steps to install the Microsoft Sentinel App in ThreatConnect and create a corresponding Service for it.
+Follow these steps to install the Microsoft Sentinel App on your ThreatConnect instance:

 1. Log into ThreatConnect with a System Administrator account.